We have proudly offered audio and video transfer and conversion services, through ZAP Records (Cobourg), for over 15 years; preserving your memories.

-- All other formats will need a unique quote, please contact us.
+- All other formats will need an individual quote, please contact us.

 We are fully licensed operators of Adobe Creative Cloud - today's industry standard audio/video production software.
 DVD is a standard final format, please contact us for many other options.

 Our technicians have over 15 years experience in audio/video production and audio for broadcasting.